-This is the most common site of origin of nasopharyngeal cancer.
+The pharyngeal recess is the most common site of origin for nasopharyngeal cancer.

 - Note the locations of the tubal tonsils and pharyngeal tonsils (called adenoids when they are enlarged) in the pharyngeal mucosa. - The tubal tonsils are in the mucosa of the torus tubarius. - The pharyngeal tonsils are in the mucosa in the roof of the nasopharynx.